Cray-HPE/docs-csm/operations/node_management/NCN_NIC_Replacement.md

 # NCN NIC Replacement

-This procedure is for readding a non-compute node (NCN) after NIC replacement.
+This procedure is for re-adding a non-compute node (NCN) after NIC replacement.
 This is similar to the [Replace NCN procedure](Add_Remove_Replace_NCNs/Add_Remove_Replace_NCNs.md#replace-ncn-procedure) but many of the steps can be skipped because only the NIC and its MAC addresses changed.